 As you wrap up the second month of your pregnancy, you’ve had the opportunity to confirm the news and to share the thrilling announcement with your partner.
 Being pregnant is an overwhelmingly exciting time as you plan for your family’s future.

-As pregnancy progresses, you may notice increased moisture in your underwear.
+As pregnancy progresses, increased vaginal moisture is common.
 While your hormones increase in early pregnancy, so will your vaginal discharge.
 This normal, milky white discharge is called leukorrhea.
 It is a sign of healthy vaginal flora that protects your vagina and baby from pathogens.
-Regardless of how you feel about the leukorrhea, using vaginal wipes or douches will not get rid of the discharge, it will only make it worse!
+Using vaginal wipes or douches is not recommended, as it will not get rid of the discharge, and can make it heavier.

-Since pregnancy comes with a heightened sense of smell, you may notice a slight change in odour with your discharge.
-However, a strong foul odour, itching, pain, or a yellow-green colour are all signs that something is not right.
-Check in with your doctor if you're not sure if it’s safe.
+Since pregnancy comes with a heightened sense of smell, pregnant women may notice a slight change in the odour of the discharge.
+A strong foul odour, itching, pain, or a yellow-green colour are signs that should be addressed during checkup with a doctor.

-Your baby is already 1.6 cm and the size of a sweet, little kidney bean!
-Your baby is making major developmental leaps and bounds this week.
-The little embryonic tail is disappearing, and your baby is looking more human-like.
+In most cases, the foetus is around 1.6 cm or the size of a kidney bean.
+At around 2 months of pregnancy, the foetus is making major developmental leaps and bounds.
+The little embryonic tail is disappearing, and the foetus begins to look more human-like.
 The ears and facial features are already developing, and the gastrointestinal tract is differentiating.
 In fact, the embryo has formed tiny versions of all major organs.
-While it’s too early to identify the biological sex on ultrasound, your baby’s genitals are budding this week.
+While it’s too early to identify the biological sex on ultrasound, the baby’s genitals are budding this week.
 In week 8, the brain is growing, the bones are building, and the little muscles even begin to contract.

 We’ve discussed the onslaught of emotions, physical changes, and ailments that may have occurred to you.
 Now let’s talk about what you can do about it: self-care!
 Here are some tips to help you maintain your health and well-being in week 8.

-Start by focusing on eating increasing your fluid intake because becoming dehydrated while pregnant can cause preterm contractions and urinary tract infections.
+Start by increasing your fluid intake because becoming dehydrated while pregnant can cause preterm contractions and urinary tract infections.

-Pregnant women receive vital health benefits from mind-body practices like yoga and meditation in conjunction with antenatal care (source).
+Pregnant women receive vital health benefits from mind-body practices like yoga and meditation in conjunction with antenatal care.
 Find a prenatal yoga video or studio and connect with your baby in a meaningful way.

 While the caloric increase requirement is minimal in the first trimester, it's still important to focus on healthy whole foods that will nourish your body and your baby.
 While it’s okay to occasionally indulge cravings, focus on eating calcium-rich foods, whole grains, fruit and veggies, and lean protein.